ArunMitra/Wholesale-Tea-Price-Prediction/README.md

 - **Leaf** (the better quality leaves and curl), and
 - **Dust** (the dust and fannings leftover from broken tea leaves, so in essence - the waste)

-Tea buyers and sellers will always have a rolling stock of tea at any point in time.
+Tea buyers and sellers always have a rolling stock of tea at any point in time.
 Even though tea is perishable it is stored upto 9 months.
 Both buyers and sellers accumulate stocks over time as the market dictates(demand/supply shocks).
 Tea supply and tea quality are both very unpredictable and are heavily dependent on regional weather patterns.

 As far as is currently known, Hindustan Unilever Limited (as a tea packeteer) is the only company in India that is performing sophisticated predictive analytics internally, using not only historical data about: